roc-streaming/roc-vad/README.md

 Contributions in any form are always welcome!
 You can find issues needing help using [help wanted](https://github.com/roc-streaming/roc-vad/labels/help%20wanted) and [good first issue](https://github.com/roc-streaming/roc-vad/labels/good%20first%20issue) labels.

 If you would like to dig into the project internals, have a look at [HACKING.md](HACKING.md).

-## Donating

-If you would like to support the project financially, see details on [this page](https://roc-streaming.org/toolkit/docs/about_project/sponsors.html).

-Thank you!

 ## Authors